 The photography on your site is great.
 How do you get so many great shots?

 That is easy, for me anyway.
 My wife/first mate Jenni is a professional photographer.
-The best tarpon photos you have seen for over the last 20+ years in Sport Fishing Magazine, Saltwater Sportsman, Texas Fish and Game and Florida Sportsman are hers. (yes I am biased) Being on the water during tarpon season with me full time since 1996 and several hundred hookups a season means lots of opportunities.
+The best tarpon photos you have seen for over the last 25+ years in Sport Fishing Magazine, Saltwater Sportsman, Texas Fish and Game and Florida Sportsman are hers. (yes I am biased) Being on the water during tarpon season with me full time in the Boca Grande/Charlotte Harbor area since 1996 and several hundred hookups a season means lots of opportunities.
 Jenni averages well over 4000 photos per season.
 The hardest part of building this website is choosing from the hundreds of unbelievable shots Jenni gets every season.
 This translates into magazine quality memories for all of my clients.

 Do we need to tip the 1st Mate?